AndersMunkN/Munk-Nielsen/content/teaching/Supervision/index.md

 Typically, it makes sense to meet every 2-3 weeks, but this changes somewhat with the distance to the deadline. *(Of course, you don't have to worry about keeping track of hours, I will do that.
 And nobody gets left behind if there is a need for extra supervision.)*

-**Your responsibility:** Contact me when you need supervision and we arrange a date.
+**Your responsibility:** Contact me when you need supervision and we arrange a date. ***Important:*** You must send a calendar invite to my outlook calendar and make sure I accept the invitation so that we are sure we have the same date and time in our calendars.
+This may be the first time you send an outlook calendar invitation so read up online, there are simple guides [Apple](https://support.apple.com/da-dk/guide/iphone/iph82c5721ca/ios), [Gmail](https://support.google.com/calendar/answer/37161?hl=en&co=GENIE.Platform%3DDesktop), Microsoft, etc.

 **Before a meeting:** Before each meeting, send me
 * A brief agenda with what you want to cover at that meeting.